 Many paragraph styles can be re-used both in the main flow of text and inside wrappers, and will appear differently depending on whether or not they’re in a wrapper.
 For example, the HED Plain text paragraph style is used as the basic paragraph type for content in the main text, as well as for paragraphs inside boxes and sidebars, like this:

-To add a wrapper around a group of paragraphs, do the following:
+Here’s how to add a wrapper around a group of paragraphs.

 Insert new paragraphs both before the first paragraph in your group of paragraphs, and after the last paragraph in the group.

 Style the first new paragraph with the “start” style for the wrapper that you want to use.
 For example, if you’re inserting a letter, you should style this paragraph with the “HED BOX Letter start” style.